Your marriage is in crisis.

 - You want transformation, not just coping skills

-Marriage coaching says: “You don’t have a communication problem.
-You have a leadership problem.
-A respect problem.
-An attraction problem.
-Let’s fix YOU, and the marriage will follow.”
+Marriage coaching says: “You may not have a communication problem.
+You may have a leadership problem, a respect problem, an attraction problem, or a trust problem.
+Let’s work on your part first.”

 When Marriage Coaching Fails